fuankarion/Vision17/Lab11-TextonCNN/readme.md

 Do not forget to upload a MATLAB .m file containing the description of the network (similar to ``initializeCharacterCNN.m``).
 At the start of each layer include a comment indicating the size of the input

 Last but not least **Do not include in the report your best network!!**, if you only have 1 network architecture remove some layers, use less convolutional filters or do whatever change that brings a suboptimal performance on the network.
-This bizarre requirement will make as soon as we start phase 2.
+This bizarre requirement will become clear as we start phase 2.

 ## Due Date:
 **May 4 2016** As ussual just upload you report to git